 Instead, EAs advocate for 'differential development' (Beckstead, 2015), defined as slowing down 'dangerous' technologies while accelerating 'beneficial' technologies, particularly those that promise to 'ameliorate the hazards posed by other technologies' (Bostrom, 2002, section 9.4, para.
 2).
 'Differential development' means making sure that emerging technologies are developed in the right order and by people with the correct values, so as to avoid accidental or deliberate catastrophe (Wiblin, 2016).
-Again, this has the appearance of decelerating research and development, but EAs are in fact arguing in favor of developing technologies they designate as 'beneficial', assuming that their values are the correct ones, and that they possess knowledge of the right order of technological development.
+Again, this has the appearance of decelerating research and development, but EAs are in fact arguing in favor of developing technologies they designate as 'beneficial'.
 Ostensibly working to avoid what EAs call a negative 'values lock-in' (Karnofsky, 2021a; MacAskill, 2022; Tomasik, 2013), EAs desire to place the specific set of transformative technologies they believe are beneficial for humanity as global priorities.
 What, precisely, constitutes a beneficial technology (namely: who benefits?) is glossed as self-evident: to become an advanced, 'technologically mature', spacefaring civilization is assumed to be humanity's natural end goal.
 Once this assumption is taken for granted, what matters is ensuring that this occurs in a way that produces positive rather than negative value.
 This reasoning performs the necessary switch from pessimism about how terribly things could go wrong to optimism about steering humanity in a positive direction - it is a move wherein a process of envisioning a desirable future is intended to lead towards implementing plans and policies now to ostensibly help reach that future.
-The apocalyptic x-risk discourse creates a sense of urgency (requiring immediate action), alleviated through optimistic visioneering about steering humanity's trajectory toward a better future.
+The apocalyptic xrisk discourse creates a sense of urgency (requiring immediate action), alleviated through optimistic visioneering about steering humanity's trajectory toward a better future.

-Notably, the future scenarios that EAs believe warrant serious consideration are restricted to those related to the futures EAs would/would not like to see, and to the technologies they hope to see developed: EAs urge careful consideration of one particular socio-technical future (which conveniently reflect the ideological perspective of the movement's founders and the investment portfolio of the
+Notably, the future scenarios that EAs believe warrant serious consideration are restricted to those related to the futures EAs would/would not like to see, and to the technologies they hope to see developed: transhumanists urge careful consideration of just one particular socio-technical future and conclude that they must begin the process now of steering global society toward that future.
+Treating these particular ideas about the future-which are by no means representative of the myriad futures that the rest of the planet's population might envision as good, desirable, or even technologically achievable